 In the 2000s and 2010s, the focus on music in UK Guiding has been less on campfires and participatory music, and more on non-participation music events such as 'Big Gig/Tartan Gig' and 'Wellies and Wristbands/G in The Park'.
 The music qualifications were withdrawn, and few new resources have been published in recent years, other than by Anglia Region.
-But the various Singing Circles, established around the UK (especially during the 1980s but in some cases many years beforehand) continue to work to share new and existing songs with Leaders, and encourage campfire singing in units . . . and at most large Guiding events, one of the items on the programme will still tend to be a campfire . . .
+But the various Singing Circles, established around the UK (especially during the 1980s but in some cases many years beforehand) have continue to work to share new and existing songs with Leaders, and encourage campfire singing in units . . . and at most large Guiding events, one of the items on the programme will still tend to be a campfire . . .

 Handicrafts (now often just known as crafts) were encouraged in the early years of Guiding mainly as 'Spare Time Activities', commonly known as 'STAs'.
 They were seen as a positive way to fill in leisure time (particularly in the pre-WW2 era where mass entertainment was limited to the occasional night at the cinema, and television was unknown - and where radio could be listened to while simultaneously doing something practical.
 The aim in those days was for functional output - woodworking, leatherwork, dressmaking, knitting and the like, with the produce either being used, or sold to raise funds, and manual dexterity and artistic skill being developed in the process - although the objects were often decorated too.
 Although in Scouting there was a big interest in 'backwoods crafts' and 'Indian lore' encouraged by people like "Eagleye" who wrote in "The Scout" magazine about whittling, making furniture from logs and mock animal skins etc, this was less pronounced in Guiding.
 On the other hand, "The Guide" and "The Guider" magazines regularly featured knitting and dressmaking patterns for garments and for toys, a reflection of the greater handcraft skill that girls had in those days when homemade garments were far more affordable than shop-bought, and few other hobbies were accessible.
-There were also practical ideas for gifts, such as twig brooms, shell-decorated boxes, passé-partout picture frames etc.
+There were also ideas for gifts, such as twig brooms, shell-decorated boxes, passé-partout picture frames etc.

 During WW2 (and to an extent, in WW1) practicality in handcrafts necessarily came even more to the fore, given clothes rationing and the general shortage of manufactured goods - knitting garments for those serving at the front, practicing 'make do and mend', recycling and remaking old garments for new uses, patchwork, and rag rugs.
 Toymaking, too, became popular as toys could not be bought, including such things as dolls' house furniture made from matchboxes and conkers, carved wooden spinning tops, rag dolls etc.

 To an extent, this practicality carried on well into the post-war era - as rationing continued, so too did the 'practical crafts' and there was little 'art for art's sake' done, with craft generally being confined to the Brownie section, other than some whittling or lanyard making for Guides and Rangers.
 Through the late 1960s and 1970s, however, craft fashions started more generally in society, and then found their way into Guiding with things like macramé and tie dye.
-Once Rainbows began, they tended to be the main section for crafts - because they had no centrally-provided programme to work on, the Leaders had to come up with original ideas for every meeting of the year, and many of the Leaders had a 'playgroup' background, so inclined towards providing a large number of crafts, sadly sometimes even doing craft most weeks - fortunately in recent years, with the coming of 'Roundabouts', the notion of 'something to take home every week' from Rainbows has been broken, and craft has started to take a more reasonable proportion of the meetings, as being but one of the arts (and the arts only a modest part of the overall programme).
+Once Rainbows began, they tended to be the main section for crafts - because they had no centrally-provided programme to work on, the Leaders had to come up with original ideas for every meeting of the year, and many of the Leaders had a 'playgroup' background, so inclined towards providing a large number of crafts, sadly sometimes even doing craft most weeks - fortunately in recent years, with the coming of first 'Roundabouts', and especially the post-2018 programme, the notion of 'something to take home every week' from Rainbows has been broken, and craft has started to take a more reasonable proportion of the meetings, as being but one of the arts (and the arts only a modest part of the overall programme).

 In Guiding, drama has always tended to be centred on the fundraing concert.
 From the earliest days, units sought scripts to use for putting on performances in order to raise funds (indeed one of the earliest Guiding publications was a collection of 'turns' for Guides collected by Agnes Baden-Powell).
-Such fundraising was often for unit funds, or during World War 1, for the Red Cross.
+Such fundraising was often for unit funds, or during wartime, for charities such as the Red Cross.
 Throughout the pre-WW2 years "The Guide" would publish scripts for pageants and tableaux, and would publish reviews of play and entertainment scripts available from commercial publishers.
 Often these would either be symbolic pageants (such as 'the spirit of Guiding' where each of the Guide Laws was represented by a character) or plays showing girls who were Guides knowing how to deal with emergencies while adults or other girls who hadn't the benefit of Guide training looked on helpless.

 In those days too, the 'campfire skit' existed, but it tended to take the form of serious entertainment - acting out scenes from history or from famous books or plays - and it was not normally humorous.
 Recitations, storytelling, and monologues were also popular campfire items, and although some would be humorous, a significant proportion were serious.
-Of course in those days of little mass entertainment, the classic books were more widely read, so the girls would be familiar with the scenes being performed and able to follow the plot.
+Of course in those days of little mass entertainment, the classic books were more widely read, so all of the girls would be familiar with the scenes being performed, and able to follow the plot.